 The author hints at this in his preface where he warns readers not to see this book as some kind of business “formula,” and this becomes even more clear as the book progresses.
 In the last chapter, “Living the Life” the author writes (page 74):

 Reading this book and a thousand like it will prove of little or no use if you don’t commit to living the life.
 It is only through the long, slow process of living the life that the living waters of spirit permeate our rock-hard heads, until they finally reach our hearts.
 Once again we will never really learn service and selflessness until we become it.

 Although I’m not in business like the author, I can identify with much of what he says about mission, personal transformation, service, community, and other lessons of Trappist business and spirituality.
 These are life lessons for business and beyond.

-Disclosure: I received a complimentary copy of this book through the Speakeasy blogging book review network in exchange for an honest review.
+Disclosure: I received a complimentary copy of this book through the Speakeasy blogging book review network.
+The choice to review and opinions expressed are my own.